LPR Updates

 You may back into a space only if your vehicle has a front license plate that is registered in the AIMS system.
 If you don’t have a front license plate, backing into a space may result in a citation for “No Permit Displayed” since the LPR cameras cannot read a rear-facing plate in that position.

-You can request a front license plate through Parking Customer Services (more information coming soon on this process) or your state’s Department of Motor Vehicles (DMV).
+You can request a front license plate through Parking Customer Services or your state’s Department of Motor Vehicles (DMV).
 Please note that processing times may vary, and you may need to acquire a front license plate bracket if your vehicle doesn’t have one.

 Yes!
 The rear plate will eventually be read by the gate system so that is what acts as your permit.
 Your front plate needs to match so you don’t get a parking citation if you back into a parking space.